20th-Century Building Materials

 The document discusses suitable substitutes for 20th-century window types identified as character-defining features of historic 20th-century DoD buildings.
 This tool will assist DoD CRMs, facility planners, architects, and engineers responsible for the maintenance and repair of historic 20th-century buildings in complying with Section 106 of the NHPA.
 Samantha Driscoll.

-Energy Efficiency Design Guidelines
+Energy Efficiency Alternatives and Design Guidelines

 These guidelines are intended to facilitate the planning of rehabilitation projects that will result in improved energy efficiency in historic buildings operated by the DoD and help the DoD meet historic preservation and energy savings design goals.
 Cherry|See|Reames Architects.